 Exciting thing number one about not stealing the rocks: Taking pictures is not heavy at all!

 I must say I was surprised to find I had taken less than 200 shots!

 Not so exciting thing number one about not stealing the rocks: Bending over in the dry weather with a few too many aspirin in your bloodstream can cause a nosebleed!

 I had to pinch my nose and kick things with my feet.
 Photo was to see what needed cleaning before going into public.

 MY THEORY is that the manufacturing spots of points and such near petroglyphs were traditional and folks either used the same spot as dumps for the broken pots or the guys broke their dishwear at an unusually rapid rate!

 I had originally thought of taking a walk from the teepees to Blue Mesa, but the sun has come out so it is warming up and the cat and I have had a very nice little snooze.
 His reward for being such a good guy was a little jaunt on the patio to scare off the birds who are nesting above us.
 I got to watch a cat who has no clue what outside is freaked out that the wind is blowing his fur.

 It's midday, I have to go gas up the car because the plan is to go via the South Route tomorrow morning.
 That will let me have one long run through the park and out past some of those rocks that I coveted outside the park.

 I seem to have bread, pickle relish and a can of tuna fish to pretty much show for all that's left of my groceries.
-Perfect timing unless the cart home.
+Perfect timing and less to haul home.